 - Mod Size Select the mod required by the design of the application program.
 Applications are designed to use one of the above mods, based on the number of rows per screen and characters per row, respectively.
 The default is Mod 2. - Case Select DualCase for upper and lower case characters.
-Select MONOCASE for all characters displayed as upper case letters. - Cursor Choose either an underline cursor or a block cursor.
+Select MONOCASE for all characters displayed as upper case letters. - Edit Select Mode Choose either Standard Select or Frame Select.
+Standard select performs an end-of-line wrap function when selecting text.
+Frame Select is used to a specific block of text without automatically performing an end-of-line wrap function. - Cursor Choose either an underline cursor or a block cursor.
 Select Blink for a blinking cursor. - Mark Unprotected Select to display a special symbol in each unprotected field on the screen.
 This enables you to recognize locations where keystrokes can be entered. - Row/Column Indicator Select to display the current cursor location on the operator status row.
 Note that the location is determined by the application program on the host system. - Full Screen Mode Select to open the TN3270 application in Full Screen Mode.
 TN3270 must be closed and reopened for this setting to become effective.